clulab/tomcat-text/README.md

 ```

-When using the message bus, it is not necessary to include a `topic` JSON
+When using the message bus, it is not necessary to include a `topic` JSON field.
-element.

 ## Output